OlegPahhomov/vaadin-spriningboot/README.md

 Open in favorite IDE and run Application.java main method.
 Or mvn clean install spring-boot:run

-Runs or port 8080 or config in application.properties
+Runs on port 8080 or config it in application.properties

 I have some issues and things to do: